-The popular app has been the sleeve sponsor of Everton since last season, but they have taken their partnership to new levels recently.
+The popular app was the sleeve sponsor of Everton for a couple of seasons, taking their partnership to some strange places.

-It was last week announced that new in-game characters based on Everton players Theo Walcott, Cenk Tosun and Gylfi Sigurðsson would be made available.
+At one stage they even released new in-game characters based on Everton players Theo Walcott, Cenk Tosun and Gylfi Sigurðsson.

 🐦 | Introducing the first footballers to feature in @AngryBirds...